daithimarkham/Pands-Problem-Set/README.md

                print("Unfortunately this is not a positive integer")

 I then entered the Collatz conjecture.
 "The Collatz conjecture is a conjecture that a particular sequence always reaches 1.
 The sequence is defined as: start with a number n.
 The next number in the sequence is n/2 if n is even and 3*n + 1 if n is odd."
-Python Program to test Collatz Conjecture for a Given Number, viewed on 2019-03-21 https://www.sanfoundry.com/python-program-test-collatz-conjecture-given-number/

 I then created a while loop which which ensured the loop was ran from the number the user entered until number one, followed by an if statement.
 This was as follows;
     while n > 1: